-Although Cameron initially refuses Ferris' call to action (another part of the hero’s journey) he eventually accepts it and meets with Ferris.
+Although Cameron initially refuses Ferris' call to action (another part of the hero’s journey) he eventually accepts it.
 Cameron officially crosses the threshold into the new world once he gives in to taking his father’s prized Ferrari out for their day of hooky.

 Ferris, throughout much of the film, takes the role of Cameron’s mentor, constantly challenging him to live more freely.
 Cameron’s test as the hero throughout the story is his own battle of fear.

 When the ordeal of the extra miles on the Ferrari happens, Cameron falls into a state of shock.
 But in this climactic scene, Cameron finally overcomes his fear, or as he puts it “Takes a stand.”